cakephp/docs/en/core-libraries/components/authentication.rst

     Uses the configured Authorization adapters to check whether or not a user is authorized.
 Each adapter will be checked in sequence, if any of them return true, then the user will be authorized for the request.

-.. php:method:: loggedIn()

-    Returns true if the current client is a logged in user, or false if they are not.

 .. php:method:: login($user)